Dictionary / Arabic - Turkish Terminology

 12 (the two Khalîfhas, Hazrat Abu Bakr (ra) and Hazrat 'Umar (ra))

-15 “Whereas for those employed in service of the Qur'an, either the world must be vexed with them, or they must be vexed at the world, so that they can perform service of the Qur’an with ikhlas and earnestly.”
-The Flashes (71)
+14 “Whereas for those employed in the Qur'anic service, either the world must turn its back on them or they must turn their back on the world so that they can earnestly perform the Qur'anic service with ikhlas.”
+The Tenth Flash

 Yukarı Çık